pingcap/docs-cn/v3.0/how-to/maintain/tidb-binlog.md

 ### Download `binlogctl`

-Your distribution of TiDB or TiDB-Binlog may already include binlogctl.
+Your distribution of TiDB or TiDB Binlog may already include binlogctl.
 If not, download `binlogctl`:

 ```bash
 wget https://download.pingcap.org/tidb-{version}-linux-amd64.tar.gz